mwherman2000/csharp-smart-contract-workshop/README.md

       ![Build the NEO Debugger Tools](./images/neo-debugger-tools-build.png)

-5. Lastly, update your Windows PATH environment variable to include the path to the NEO Compiler `neon.exe` by typing the following into the Windows command prompt:
+5. Lastly, update your Windows PATH environment variable to include the path to the NEO Compiler `neon.exe` by typing the following into the Windows command prompt [[Reference](https://superuser.com/questions/939232/how-to-change-environment-variable-when-the-option-is-inactive)]:

 ```
 setx PATH "%PATH%;C:\repos\neo-debugger-tools\NEO-Compiler\bin\Debug"